diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-Now we can understand a little more about the problem.
+Now that we understand a little bit more
+about the problem.

-It will fail randomily on one of the assertions and
+It will fail randomly on one of the assertions and
 part of the problem is that there is no validation
-when we construct both objects.
+when we construct both objects like:

+- The `capacity` and `quantity` can be negative
+- `quantity` can be greater that the `capacity`

+So, let's introduce a validation of the inputs
+for the `Recipient` class.

 ```rb
 # both classes extends this one